lirios/fluid/README.md

  * `project.withDemo:false`: Do not build the demo app.
  * `project.withDocumentation:false`: Do not build the documentation.
+ * `project.useStaticAnalyzer:true` to enable the Clang static analyzer.

 Run the demo with (unless `project.withDemo:false`):